derek-knox/Coding-For-Designers/book/JavaScript/Expressions.md

 ## Expressions

 Expressions are values.
 More precisely an expression is a piece of code that results in a value.
 The term expression is used to denote the fact that the engine may need to do some work to get the value—the expressed result.
+If this was not the case then we'd simply use the term value instead of expression.

 In both examples below the value is the number `360`.
 The latter of the two requires work where the former does not:

 - `360` (literal value expression)
 - `300 + 60` (arithmetic expression)